Proof of Residency Review for Rising 6th and 9th Graders

 The Monroe County School Nutrition Program serves more than one million breakfast and lunch meals annually.
 Each school nutrition manager oversees daily operations in coordination with the Director of Nutrition.
 School nutrition managers and assistants are certified in knowledge of food safety through the National Restaurant Association.
 This helps ensure students and staff receive meals in a consistently clean and safe environment.

-The Monroe County School Nutrition staff share a passion for the important work they do and many go above and beyond with efforts such as hosting school gardens to engage students in learning the origins of locally sourced fresh fruits and vegetables and making
+The Monroe County School Nutrition staff share a passion for the important work they do and many go above and beyond with efforts such as hosting school gardens to engage students in learning the origins of locally sourced fresh fruits and vegetables and making healthier food selections.
+The goal of Monroe County School Nutrition Program is to fuel and provide the energy students need to succeed in the classroom and beyond!

-The Monroe County Schools Nutrition Department will operate meal services under the traditional rules and regulations of the United States Department of Agriculture’s School Breakfast Program and National School Lunch Program requiring Free & Reduced Applications for school year 2024-2025.
+The Monroe County Schools Nutrition Department will operate meal services under the traditional rules and regulations of the United States Department of Agriculture’s School Breakfast Program and National School Lunch Program requiring Free & Reduced Applications for school year 2025-2026.

 The Department of School Nutrition provides a variety of breakfast and lunch offerings.
 Menu items along with nutritional information are listed monthly on the Nutrition Service website.
 Individual a la carte items may be purchased separately where available.